Evil Twin Attack

 In some cases, the bad actor will also spoof the genuine access point’s BSSID so that security software solutions do not detect it as unauthorized.

-Step 2: Have the Victim Connect
+Have the Victim Connect to a Rogue Access Point

 An Evil Twin Attack occurs when an attacker creates a fake wireless access point that mimics a legitimate access point.
 For devices that have not yet connected, the attacker can simply ensure that their signal is stronger than that of the genuine access point’s.